-In the last post we have seen how the reception of the hostage princes was celebrated in great pomp.
-After delivering the definitive treaty to the Governor-General Lord Cornwallis, the princes, Abdul Khaliq and Muiz-ud-din, were taken to Madras and kept there for nearly two years.
-Tipu Sultan made the war indemnity payments punctually, however, for some reason the princes were kept at Madras till February 1794 [Lord Cornwallis wished to return the hostage princes before leaving India, but the restoration of the princes was delayed due to a dispute over some villages claimed by the Nizam with respect to the treaty of Srirangapatna].
+In an earlier post, we saw how the reception of the hostage princes, Abdul Khaliq and Muiz-ud-din, was celebrated with great pomp.
+After delivering the definitive treaty to the Governor-General Lord Cornwallis, the princes were taken to Madras and kept there for nearly two years.
+Tipu Sultan made the war indemnity payments punctually, yet for some reason the princes were not released until February 1794.
+Lord Cornwallis had wished to return the hostage princes before leaving India, but the restoration of the princes was delayed due to a dispute over some villages claimed by the Nizam with respect to the treaty of Srirangapatna.

 Captain Doveton, afterwards General Sir John Doveton, G.C.B.
 (1768-1847) was entrusted with the care of the sons of Tipu when they were hostages with the British at Madras; oil on canvas - Anglo-Indian School, 18th century - Christie’s

 On 17th March, the princes ascended the Ghats by the Pass of Padnadurgum and encamped near a hill-fort, where they were met by an officer of Tipu Sultan, who had been awaiting their arrival.